 Data protection is associated with numerous legal requirements and privacy concerns.
 In addition to compliance with general data privacy acts, you must consider compliance with industry-specific legislation in different countries.

 This guide does not give any advice on whether these features and functions are the best method to support company, industry, regional, or country-specific requirements.
 Furthermore, it does not give any advice or recommendations with regard to additional features that would be required in a particular environment.
 Decisions related to data protection must be made on a case-by-case basis and under consideration of the given system landscape and the applicable legal requirements.

-The General Data Protection Regulations (GDPR) is a new EU data protection law that came into effect in May 2018.
+The General Data Protection Regulations (GDPR) is an EU data protection law that came into effect in May 2018.
 The following are some sections of this law that you may want to consider:

-SEC-224- Capture explicit user consent before collecting any personal data non-interactively.
+- Acquire explicit user consent before collecting or storing a user's personal data.

-SEC-255- Provide a report or display function which can be used to inform the data subjects about the personal data stored about them
+- Provide a report or display function that can be used to inform the data subjects about the personal data stored about them.

-SEC-256- Erase personal data when all applicable retention periods have expired
+- Erase personal data when all applicable retention periods have expired.